 And finally the lid or so-called hat of the slow cooker.
 It keeps all the heat, moisture, and flavors inside of your cooking pot.
 It might not look super glamorous at first, but when you realize you won’t be able to cook most meals without it, suddenly it is not so dull.
 Most of today’s lids are made out of glass so that you can see through it to the pot.
 Also, they are a barrier between you and hot vapor that is cumulating inside of the vessel.
 Correct handling of the lid is critical as you can get quite badly hurt, especially when you lift the lid of your slow cooker.

 Cooking in a slow cookers

 So, now we have all our essential parts.
 We know what they are made out of and what they are doing.
 But how it all comes and works together?
 Great question.
 Let’s find out.
 So you most likely already know, that the basic principle behind the slow cooker is, well, slow cooking.
 You throw all ingredients into a pot, select low or high, set hours and leave, to enjoy life.
 Well, that’s correct, but what is happening in that pot?

 Let me explain this with examples.

-Have you ever been to a roast party or any other party where pig or piglet was a primary guest and dish of the day?
-If so, you may know that making it to the state of the art juicy sexy pork slices takes a lot of time.
+Have you ever been to a roast party or any other party where pig or piglet was a main guest and dish of the day?
+If so, you may know that making it to the state-of-the-art juicy sexy pork slices takes a lot of time.
 It is rotating around on the stick over the fire and has to be continuously drizzled in sauces.
 The final product is excellent, but the time, work, and attention it takes is almost unbearable.